kevinnayar/stranded/readme.md

 # 🧬 stranded

+(WIP)

-Some helpful utils for transcription and translation of DNA and RNA
+Some helpful utility functions for transcription and translation of DNA/RNA to amino acid chains and polypeptides.